joesavio12/linux-cloud-learning/README.md

 Here are the main topics I plan to cover in this repository.
 Each topic links to a dedicated section or file with detailed notes and examples.

 1. [Linux Basics]
-   - Navigation and file management commands
+   - [Commands](./Basics/commands.md): Basic Linux commands for file navigation and management
    - Understanding the Linux filesystem
    - User and file permissions
 2. [Networking]